 When I tell people who don’t know me what I do the first thing they say is “you must have a really good nose” or “you must be really sensitive to smells” .

 Anosmia aside, I do not believe I have a better sense of smell than the next person and am no more sensitive to odour.

 Perfumery is essentially about odour perception, creation and communication and whilst the nose is used as a tool it is nothing without the brain.
 Most of us are able to perceive odours but many people find it difficult to describe and communicate what it is they are smelling in a way that other can understand.

 We know how to identify things intuitively from the way that they smell but we have never been taught the words to communicate them unless they relate to a familiar object such as an orange, a bacon sandwich or smelly feet.

 As the sense of smell works on such a subjective level it is especially difficult to learn about fragrance materials in this way as our perception and inbuilt odour memory may vary from one person to the next.

-By creating your own links with memories, feelings, colours and textures and practising regularly and methodically you will be able to build up your olfactory memory to the standard of any professional perfumer or evaluator.
+By creating your own links and associations with memories, feelings, colours and textures and practicing regularly and methodically you will be able to build up your olfactory memory to the standard of any professional perfumer or evaluator.